duzychri/Nested-Tooltips/README.md

 4. Click on `📁 Import` in the top left below the Godot logo
 5. Navigate to the folder where you cloned the repository and select the `project.godot` file
 6. Click `Open` to import the project and either use the `☑ Edit now` toggle or open the project from the list

+### Enabling the plugin

+To use the demo scene you will need to enable the plugin in the project settings.
+To do so:

+1. Open the Project Settings by clicking on `Project` in the top menu and selecting `Project Settings`.
+2. In the Project Settings window, navigate to the `Plugins` tab.
+3. Find the `Nested Tooltips` plugin in the list and enable it by checking the box next to it.

+This registers an autoload script that will enable the tooltip system functionality.

 ### Running the project